Chapter 58 BWV 9 Es ist das Heil uns kommen her

 As is so often the case in these fantasias, the writing for the three lower voices is complex and illuminative of the text.
 For the first four phrases there is little variety; they enter imitatively, always in the order A, T, B. Each voice takes a quaver idea borrowed from the flute in bar 3, soon to melt into flowing semi-quavers also accessed from the ritornello material.

 But the remaining three phrases are set differently, not only from the first four but also from each other.
 In the fifth (from bar 85) the tenor and alto parts move in parallel, supported by the basses, underlining the important message that true Faith looks to Jesus.
 There are no complex contrapuntal devices and no semi-quaver lines to complicate the texture; the composer takes pains to ensure that the words are articulated as clearly as possible.

 Which, indeed, is also the purpose of the setting of the sixth phrase (from bar 99)----[Christ] who has done enough for us all.
 The basses imitate the altos, but turning their simple quaver idea upside down, following which all three voices support the sopranos with a series of staccato, largely homophonic chords.
-The musical symbolism is clear: everyone is involved in this process and all should speak clearly with one voice.
+The musical symbolism is clear: everyone is involved in this process but all should speak clearly with one voice.